rackerlabs/technical-blog/_posts/2016-06-21-tradeoffs-in-cryptographic-api-design.md

 API design concerns, starting with JVM byte types.
 If you're interested, you should [follow me on Twitter][twitter].

-*Footnote:*
-I'm happy to note that [cffi][cffi-pinning] now also has support for memory pinning since PyPy will support it in the upcoming 5.2 release, although that means I'll no longer be able to make [Paul of PyCA fame][paul] jealous with the pinning support in [caesium][caesium].
+*Footnote:* I'm happy to note that [cffi][cffi-pinning] now also has support for memory pinning since PyPy will support it in the upcoming 5.2 release, although that means I'll no longer be able to make [Paul Kehrer of PyCA fame][paul] jealous with the pinning support in [caesium][caesium].

 [nmr]: /posts/nonce-misuse-resistance-101.html
 [crypto101]: https://www.crypto101.io/